alexanderluna/go/hugo/README.md

 to generate your own search index which can then be filtered on the client side using Javascript.

+## Working with Assets

+Hugo comes with pipes to manage assets such as css, javascript and images for production.

+- `minify`: remove whitespace and comments
+- `fingerprint`: add hash string of the resource's content
+- `toCSS`: transpile Sass to CSS

+> Saves your images in the `static` directory and render it using the `relURL`
+> pipe.

+Hugo provides several `shortcodes` for rendering images, youtube videos and other types assets.
+It also possible to create your own `shortcodes` to adjust to your needs like resizing images.
+For that you have to create a `shortcodes` directory in your themes layout directory.

 ## Resources

 - [Build Websites with Hugo](https://pragprog.com/titles/bhhugo/build-websites-with-hugo/)